est31/podiff-review/Readme.md

 ## Setup

 Before running `podiff-review`, you need to set up some things first.
-First, you'll need API keys for the microsoft translator API ([Walkthrough on how to set it up](http://blogs.msdn.com/b/translation/p/gettingstarted1.aspx) ).
+First, you'll need API keys for the Microsoft Translator API ([Walkthrough on how to set it up](http://blogs.msdn.com/b/translation/p/gettingstarted1.aspx) ).
 Microsoft gives one 2 million translated chars for free, so don't worry, you don't have to pay for "normal" amounts of translations to review.

-After having API access up, you should create a `settings.toml` file in the directory you want to run `podiff-review`, with the following content:
+After having obtained API keys, you should create a `settings.toml` file in the directory you want to run `podiff-review` in, with the following content:

 ```toml
 # The repo whose commits to review